-Adopting a vegan diet
+Adopting a Planted [vegan] diet

-Eating a vegan plant based diet is about consuming a colourful array of seasonal fruits & vegetables, wholegrains, legumes, beans, soy products such as tofu, tempeh and edamame and healthy fats; nuts, seeds, coconut, avocado and cheese (nut cheese of course).
+Eating a planted vegan diet is about consuming a colourful array of seasonal fruits & vegetables, wholegrains, legumes, beans, soy products such as tofu, tempeh and edamame and healthy fats; nuts, seeds, coconut, avocado and cheese (nut cheese of course).
 It also includes gut health promoting foods such as fermented vegetables, miso, kefir and kombucha.

 What do you eat?